venusjivani/mantl/docs/getting_started/index.rst

 When you enter a control node's IP address into your browser, you'll likely get prompted about invalid security certificates (if you have SSL/TLS turned on).
-Follow your browser's instructions on how to access a site without a valid cert.
+Follow your browser's instructions on how to access a site without valid certs.
 Then, you will be presented with a basic access authentication prompt.
 The username and password for this are the ones generated by ``security-setup``, and are stored in ``security.yml`` if you forgot them.